Reading time: 35 minutes

 2. More efficient use of resources (better strategy)

 Based on this table, Amazon knows exactly which customer to reach out to for immediate growth.
-They will target the segment with high conversion rate and reasonably big market size.
+They will target the segment with a high conversion rate and reasonably big market size.

 3. Understanding your audience better (more opportunities)